MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-webview-policies.md

 If you disable this policy, request methods are uppercased.
 This is the behavior on or before Microsoft Edge 108.

-If you enable or don't configure this policy, request methods aren't uppercased, unless matching case-insensitively with DELETE, GET, HEAD, OPTIONS, POST, or PUT.
+If you enable or don't configure this policy, request methods are not uppercased, unless matching case-insensitively with DELETE, GET, HEAD, OPTIONS, POST, or PUT.

 This would reject fetch(url, {method: 'Foo'}) + "Access-Control-Allow-Methods: FOO" response header, and would accept fetch(url, {method: 'Foo'}) + "Access-Control-Allow-Methods: Foo" response header.

-Note: request methods "post" and "put" aren't affected, while "patch" is affected.
+Note: request methods "post" and "put" are not affected, while "patch" is affected.

 This policy is intended to be temporary and will be removed in the future.